neoncortex/bashed/README.md

 - editwords, ew: show a list of words from a file and type the selction;

 There are other functions that are used internally by the ones above:
+- \_editalert: display messages and play sounds during alerts and errors;
 - \_editarg: parse the arguments of a file;
 - \_editfzf: display fzf selection interfaces;
 - \_editindent: count tabs, or spaces, at the beginning of the line;